 What Type of Potato Should I Use?

-Red potatoes were used in this recipe, but Yukon Gold are another great option.
+Red potatoes were used in this recipe, but Yukon Gold is another great option.

 Do I Have to Peel The Potatoes?